laro/Cilia/README.md

             - Throws an exception if end of file reached (or pipe/socket closed) before `minimum` bytes are read.
             - `in.read(minimum..maximum) -> Byte[]`
         - `in.readAll() -> Byte[]` reads everything until the end of the stream.
-        - `in.available() -> Int`
+        - `in.available() -> Int` says how many bytes are _immediately_ available for reading.
-            - returns the size of the `istream` cache, if not 0,
+            - Returns the size of the `istream` cache, if not 0,
-            - otherwise reports the size of the kernel cache/nuffer.
+            - otherwise reports the size of the kernel cache/buffer.
             - As that is the number of bytes you would get with the next `in.read()`.
         - `in.peek(Int n) -> Byte[]`
             - TODO Limited to 16 bytes or to the buffer size?